jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

     - Cannot reproduce
 - idea: to fix pickup lag in multiplayer, maybe just put a delay on them? or in the message it should say who's going to pick it up so await with a timeout for them to collide?
 - fix logged issues
-    - Aborting: creating a pickup with duplicate id
     - Player managed to choose an upgrade without being supposed to
         - Fix summoner capture soul spell not coming back after load?
 - Ghnoyeurghe — Today at 12:04 PM